octantbio/octopus/protocol/README.md

     3. Dispense pooled liquid into a low-retention Eppendorf tube (should recover around 400-500 µL of sample).
     - Option B:
     1. Pool samples into a PCR strip tube already containing **75 mM EDTA**, using a multichannel
-9. Ensure each 96-well plate has it’s own pooled tube
+9. Ensure each 96-well plate has it's own pooled tube
 10. Add 1.8 volumes of thoroughly-mixed room temperature **SPRI Beads I** to each pooled tube (use a 1 mL pipette to measure the volume).
 Mix by pipetting, incubate 10 min at room temperature.
 11. Place tube(s) on dynamag, allow the solution to clear (2-5 min), and discard supernatant.
-12. Keeping tube(s) on the dynamag, add 1300 µL of freshly prepared **80% EtOH** to each tube, wait 30 secs, then aspirate ethanol.
+12. Keeping tube(s) on the dynamag, add 1300 µL of freshly prepared **80% ethanol** to each tube, wait 30 secs, then aspirate ethanol.
       - Repeat this step, and ensure that all ethanol is removed.
-13. Open the caps and allow the beads to air dry on the dynamag for 10 min, don’t overdry.
+13. Open the caps and allow the beads to air dry on the dynamag for 10 min, don't overdry.
 14. Add 50 µL of RT **10 mM Tris-HCl pH 8** to the beads
 15. Remove tube(s) from dynamag, and resuspend the beads until homogenous.
 Incubate at RT for 10 min to elute.
 16. Allow the beads to clear on dynamag for 2 min, then transfer clarified elution to new low retention PCR tube(s)